A Taiwan village where wishes light up the night sky

-Every year, thousands of travelers flock to the village of Pingxi for its annual Lantern Festival, where they write their wishes on paper lanterns and release them into the sky in the hopes that their ancestors will answer their prayers.
+Pingxi, Taiwan (CNN) — It's one of Taiwan's most breathtaking spectacles.
+Every year, thousands travel to the village of Pingxi for its annual Lantern Festival, where they write their wishes on paper lanterns and release them into the sky in the hopes that their ancestors will answer their prayers.

 "It's a tradition you have to do it once in your life," says local guide Wang Chaw-Jing.